AliTopal89/jenkins_fundamentals/jenkins-pipeline-intermediate/README.md

 - ACL - which decides whether the Authentication object carried by the current thread has the given permission or not.

+### HINTS

+- Limit the amount of complex logic in the Pipeline
+- Try avoiding using `XmlSlurper` & `JsonSlurper` which carry a high memory and CPU cost.
+- `xmlint` & `XMLStarter` cli tools offering XML extraction using `Xpath`
+- `jq` offers same functionanilty or `JSON`
+- Use external scripts for CPU extensive processing
+- Use cli when processing data, interactive communication with REST API's, parsing larger XML/JSON files, nontrivial integrations with extenal API's etc.
+- Avoid inputs that may contain shell metacharacters.
+- Most well performed Pipelines contain 300 lines or less
+  - Each call to `sh` or `bat` incurs about 200ms of overhead
+- Consolidate several `sh` and/or `bat` step into a single external helper

 ### Further Reading and References

 1. [What is new in declarative](https://www.jenkins.io/blog/2018/04/09/whats-in-declarative/)